v74c63t/final-project-hmm-gpv/README.md

 ## Item Locations ##
 - [Model Prediction Images](/model/prediction_images)
+   - Prediction results from models.
 - [Data Folder](/data)
+   - For users of our code, so that they don't have to make their own data folders.
 - [Model Folder](/model)
+   - Description of model results.
 - [Dataset Src](/src/dataset)
+   - Data managing/preprocessing code.
 - [Models Src](/src/models)
+   - Click "supervised" for model code.
+"Scripts" is for training and evaluating models.
 - [Visualization](/src/visualization)
+   - Code for making visualizations based on model functions.

 ## Getting Started ##
 ### Setting up the Virtual Environment ###